lesserfish/PeepingTom/README.md

     git clone --recurse-submodules https://github.com/lesserfish/PeepingTom.git

 This will not only clone PeepingTom, but clone scanmem directly on test/scanmem/ directory.
 We then need to build scanmem.

+Although PeepingTom has no additional requirements, scanmem does.
+So, in order to support testing, you need to install the following packages:

+    sudo apt install autotools-dev libtool libreadline-dev intltool python3

 The library files should be located in tests/scanmem/build/.libs.
 In order to ensure this, follow these steps

     cd test/scanmem/
     ./autogen.sh